sharozmirza/golang-tutorial/README.md

 }
 ```

-Using `structs` with pointers:<br>
+#### Using `structs` with pointers

-* Normally dereferencing a pointer (e.g. `(*p).FirstName = "Jane"`) is needed to get access to the value stored in it.
+Normally dereferencing a pointer (e.g. `(*p).FirstName = "Jane"`) is needed to get access to the value stored in it.
 But for structs, Go allows the usage of pointers directly to access the value stored in it.

 ```go
 ...